jdtaylor7/taylortechblog/_drafts/configuring-manjaro-with-ansible.md

 ### Conclusion

-While I only needed thes features mentioned here to create my specific installation procedure, Ansible supports many other tools and tricks.
+While I only needed these features mentioned here to create my specific installation procedure, Ansible supports many other tools and tricks.
 One can manage databases, edit partitions, send notifications through applications like Slack, and even run other configuration management tools such as Puppet.